fredboys/Escape-room/README.md

 * Have times solved for each room that is updated by each visit
 * Automate Top times for each room
 * Make emails easier to read
+* Phone numbers can accept letters however it is low level as the email is more reliable.
+Update to allow only numbers

 # Testing